REMEDi4ALL – Drug repurposing

 The REMEDi4ALL consortium comprises 24 organizations in clinical and translational research, clinical operations, patient engagement and education, regulatory framework, funding, governance, Health Technology Assessment (HTA), or pricing and reimbursement.
 Among them are the three Fraunhofer institutes Fraunhofer Institute for Translational Medicine and Pharmacology ITMP, Fraunhofer Institute for Cell Therapy and Immunology IZI, and Fraunhofer Institute for Algorithms and Scientific Computing SCAI.

-REMEDi4ALL will receive 23M euros from the European Union’s Horizon Europe Research & Innovation programme (grant agreement No 101057442) over the next 5 years.
+REMEDi4ALL will receive 23M euros from Horizon Europe over the next 5 years.